Webintel » B2B sales » How to Match Content to Buyer’s Journey Stage

 Because many marketers still struggle to align content with a buyer’s journey through the sales funnel.

-Here’s a succinct guide on how to match content to buyer’s journey stage.
+Here’s a succinct guide on how to match content to the buyer's journey stage.
 This helps you dictate the tone of your content, and it also helps you know when is the right time to offer particular content pieces to a lead based on their sales readiness.

 To map content to the sales funnel, you must first understand the stages of the buyer’s journey.